vivek-v-rao/cpp-dataframe/README.md

 - **Type coverage**: Columns are `double` only.
 Adding string or integer data columns would require significant rework.
 - **Performance**: Current storage is `std::vector<std::vector<double>>`; heavy numeric workloads might prefer contiguous storage and SIMD-friendly operations.
 - **Error handling**: Many functions throw `std::runtime_error` for invalid input; there is no soft error mode.
-- **Kendall tau complexity**: The naive O(n^2) implementation may be slow for very wide/tall datasets; optimized algorithms could replace it if needed.
 - **Thread safety**: No synchronization primitives; users must guard access if using from multiple threads.
 - **Binary format**: Custom, undocumented beyond code comments; subject to change.
 - **Dependencies**: Standard library only means no GPU/BLAS acceleration; integration with third-party libraries could be added.